 Why should recharge matter to me?

 The Sustainable Groundwater Management Act (SGMA) required agencies in groundwater subbasins to develop Groundwater Sustainability Plans (GSPs) that will achieve sustainability by 2040 and, on average, balance groundwater pumping with an equal amount of groundwater recharge.
-GSPs quantify the amount of pumping and recharge that have occurred in the past and that are expected in the future.
+GSPs quantify the amount of pumping and recharge that occurred in the past and the expected amount in the future.
 GSPs also identify projects and management actions that will help the subbasins to achieve sustainability.

-The GSPs for the Chowchilla and Madera Subbasins estimated that additional water supplies (mostly wet year flood releases) are available to support an average increase in recharge of 112,000 acre-feet per year.
-The GSPs estimated the Madera County GSA recharge implementation projects in the Chowchilla and Madera Subbasins are projected to contribute a combined average annual recharge of 77,200 acre-feet.
-Without this recharge, to be sustainable by 2040, groundwater pumping would have to be reduced more than the 168,900 per year estimated.
-If additional water supplies become available to support more recharge, the reduction in groundwater pumping required could be less than the 168,900 estimated in the GSPs.
+The GSPs for the Chowchilla and Madera Subbasins estimate that additional water supplies (mostly wet year flood releases) are available to support an average increase in recharge of 112,000 acre-feet per year.
+The GSPs estimate that Madera County GSA recharge implementation projects in the Chowchilla and Madera Subbasins are projected to contribute a combined average annual recharge of 77,200 acre-feet.
+Without this recharge, to be sustainable by 2040, groundwater pumping would have to be reduced more than the 168,900 per year that is currently estimated.
+If additional water supplies become available to support more recharge, the required reduction in groundwater pumping could be less than the 168,900 estimated in the GSPs.

 Summary Projected Groundwater Budget With Projects during Sustainability Period (2040-2090), for the Combined Chowchilla and Madera Subbasins